| ||||||||

 Sorry to disappoint, but these are almost certainly totally worthless

-CCC busywork boondoggles from the 1930's
+CCC busywork boondoggles from the 1930's that are almost ( but

 not quite ) as bad as today's failed economic stimulus ripoffs.